puppetlabs/puppet-docs/source/puppet/index.markdown

 ### Puppet on Windows

-Manage Windows nodes side by side with your \*nix infrastructure, with Puppet Enterprise 2.5 and Puppet 2.7.
+Manage Windows nodes side by side with your \*nix infrastructure, with Puppet 2.7 and higher (including Puppet Enterprise ≥ 2.5).

 {% include windows.html %}